dotnet/docs-maui/docs/android/deployment/publish-cli.md

 </PropertyGroup>
 ```

-> [!NOTE]
-> You should use the same password as the values of the `AndroidSigningKeyPass` and `AndroidSigningStorePass` build properties.
-This is because the default keystore type assumes that the keystore password and key password are identical.

 ## Distribute the app

 The signed APK or AAB file can be distributed with one of the following approaches:

-- The most common approach to distributing Android apps to users is through the Google Play.
+- The most common approach to distributing Android apps to users is through Google Play.
 Google Play requires that you submit your app as an *Android App Bundle* (AAB).
-For more information, see [Upload your app to the Play Console](Upload your app to the Play Console) on developer.android.com
+For more information, see [Upload your app to the Play Console](https://developer.android.com/studio/publish/upload-bundle) on developer.android.com
 - APK files can be distributed to Android devices through a website or server.
 When users browse to a download link from their Android device, the file is downloaded.
 Android will automatically start installing it on the device, provided that the user has configured their settings to allow the installation of apps from unknown sources.
 For more information about opting into allowing apps from unknown sources, see [User opt-in for unknown apps and sources](https://developer.android.com/studio/publish#publishing-unknown) on developer.android.com.

 ## See also